Skip to content

 Since Prowler uses AWS Credentials under the hood, you can follow any authentication method as described here.

-AWS Authentication
+Authentication

 Make sure you have properly configured your AWS-CLI with a valid Access Key and Region or declare AWS variables properly (or instance profile/role):